Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 The work of Virginia Lloyd

-Merrifield’s diligent work had helped to establish both ritual protection marks and practices to be acknowledged as genuine archaeological sub-discipline and his book has inspired many researchers since. , In 1997 it was Virginia Lloyd who made one of the earliest identifications of burn marks as a real and separate phenomenon worth proper study alongside other forms of ritual practice.
+Merrifield’s diligent work had helped to establish the validity of the archaeological recording of both ‘ritual protection marks’ and the vestiges of ‘ritual practices’ as a genuine sub-discipline of buildings archaeology., In 1997 Virginia Lloyd made one of the earliest identifications of intentional taper burn marks as a real phenomenon that was worthy of proper study alongside other forms of ritual practices.
 Her pioneering work emerged a result of surveying the buildings of East Anglia.
-Lloyd was following a lead, having picked up a folkloric reference with regard to the burn marks having once been a ‘common folk practice’ undertaken in the timber buildings to counter the possibility of devastating fire.
-Although it almost went unnoticed, her ideas were revamped in a second paper in 2001 (with co-authors Dean & Westwood as part of the “A Permeability of Boundaries’ BAR report), in which they developed the argument that burn marks should be viewed as the material evidence for apotropaic practices (Lloyd, Dean & Westwood 2001).
+Lloyd was following a lead, having picked up a folkloric reference with regard to the burn marks having once been a ‘common folk practice’ undertaken in timber buildings to counter the danger of devastating fire.
+Although her article almost went unnoticed, her interpretation was restated in a second paper in 2001 (with co-authors Dean & Westwood as part of the “A Permeability of Boundaries’ BAR report), in which they developed the argument that burn marks should be viewed as the, ‘material evidence for apotropaic practices’ (Lloyd, Dean & Westwood 2001).

 4: Candle Powers: Twelfth Night & ‘Sacred’ Candles